Young Family Athletic Center

 Although the founding of this facility will allow Norman to host state and national sporting events, the TYFF also wants to ensure that local children will have the opportunity to utilize the facility in a recreational manner.
 To that end, the foundation will be creating a scholarship program to allow every Norman family to have access to the facilities and the opportunities the Young family sought for their children.

 “Part of our multi-million dollar donation will help create a scholarship program to ensure that no child will be excluded based on their family’s income.
-That young athlete will be provided with all the equipment, jerseys, and everything necessary to ensure they have an equal opportunity to play sports,” The Young Family said.
+That young athlete will be provided with all the equipment, jerseys, and everything necessary to ensure they have an equal opportunity to play sports,” The Young family said.

 Trident Partnership Assists Center